-- 1. Parents are their children's first and most influential teachers. - 2.
-The early years of a child's life are critical for optimal development and provide the foundation for success in school and life. - 3.
-Established and emerging research should be the foundation of parent education and family support curricula, training, materials and services. - 4.
-All young children and their families deserve the same opportunities to succeed, regardless of any demographic, geographic or economic considerations. - 5.
+- 1. The early years of a child's life are critical for optimal development and provide the foundation for success in school and in life. - 2.
+Parents and caregivers are their children's first and most influential teachers.

+- 3. Established and emerging research is the foundation for caregiver and family support curricula, training, materials, and services. - 4.
+All young children and their families deserve the same opportunities to succeed, regardless of any demographic, geographic, or economic considerations. - 5.
 An understanding and appreciation of the history and traditions of diverse cultures is essential in serving families.